haroohie-club/ChokuretsuTranslationBuild/README.md

 ## Setup
 Clone the [strings repo](https://github.com/haroohie-club/ChokuretsuTranslationStrings) and [assets repo](https://github.com/haroohie-club/ChokuretsuTranslationAssets).
 Both of these are private at the moment, so if you want to contribute, you should get in touch with us.

-Copy your ROM inside the root and name it `original.nds`, then run `setup.ps1`.
+Copy your ROM inside the root of this repo and name it `original.nds`, then run `setup.ps1`.
 This will copy the necessary files in the correct folders.

 Finally, you must set up environment variables for devkitARM.
 Specifically, you will need to set: